A sobering thought of how some people manage to get through a day w/o a map and flashlight

 All things considered, we thought listing in a suburban 'For Sale by Owner' flyer made the most economical sense.
 We were giddy as the ad was in and read delectable… an elegant three-bedroom penthouse atop a lone high-rise erected in the middle of a private golf course, and only a half-hour commute by train to Chicago’s Loop.
 Floor-to-ceiling windows afforded every room panoramic views of tree-lined fairways, blazing sunsets, and a resplendent suburban skyline at night.
 Perfect!

-It was late spring, and confident of a quick sale for an early summer move to a little slice of horse-heaven we'd found in the country, we kissed and hugged; the wife planning to field calls and handle showings while I was at work.
-A slam dunk, we thought.
+It was late spring and with expectations of a quick sale given such amenities, we were upbeat for an early summer move to a little slice of horse-heaven we had found in the country.
+The plan was simple; the wife would field calls, set appointments, and handle the bulk of showings while I was at work.
+A slam dunk— or so we thought.

 She giggled, thinking he was being clever as a prelude to bargaining.

 “It’s not funny, lady; I’m serious.
 I work six days a week and there’s no way I can mow all that!”

 “I see what you mean,” she said, rolling her eyes.
 “Um, maybe you’re right; maybe this condo isn’t for you.
 In fact, as big and fit as my husband is, it’s a sore subject for him, too.
 And since he’s due home any minute, it’s probably best you leave now,” and firmly grasped the dim-witted rube by the elbow and walked him to the door.

 I think I need a drink.
 While popping the cork from a fine Bordeaux, a second caller rang.
 Her hopes renewed, she gleefully answered.
 “Hello.”

 “Hi, there.
 I’m calling about your condo.
 Says here it comes with two underground parking spaces?”